Glow-Lang/glow/INSTALL.md

 ## Installing *Glow* the Hard Way

-If you don't use either Linux or macOS, and can't use Docker, or if you insist on not using Nix, then you will have to build and install *Glow* the hard way: installing GCC, on top of it Gambit Scheme, on top of it Gerbil Scheme, on top of it *Glow*.
+If you don't use either Linux or macOS, and can't use Docker, or if you insist on not using Nix, or on reproducing every step manually for audit purposes, then you will have to build and install *Glow* the Hard Way: installing GCC, on top of it Gambit Scheme, on top of it Gerbil Scheme, on top of it a bunch of libraries, and finally, *Glow*.

 You might be able to use [homebrew](https://brew.sh/) on macOS, or your Linux distribution's package management tools